 - Arrange training for employees and managers regarding resolution issues after a conflict arises.

-Taking on the blunt a project, picking up poor performers’ slack, or just having too much work or responsibility is a common cause of stress.
-To alleviate stress, the report suggests introducing workplace wellness programs such as walking groups or physical activity challenges as they “have concurrent benefits of increasing physical activity, social interaction, and team-building.”
+Taking on the majority of a project, picking up poor performers’ slack, or just having too much work or responsibility is a common cause of stress.
+The report suggests that to alleviate stress, introducing workplace wellness programs such as walking groups or physical activity challenges as they “have concurrent benefits of increasing physical activity, social interaction, and team-building.”
 As a result, these activities can help an employee realize that co-workers or managers do care, thus, in turn, reducing stress in the workplace.
 When they see the added support, they are more productive.
 Additionally, stress can be reduced when an employee is recognized for achievements with verbal comments, monetary rewards, or even written acknowledgments.

 If all else fails, communication is always best to help reduce stress in the workplace.
 According to the report, getting employees involved in open discussions of work-related stresses can be beneficial.
-It can result in a better understanding of the employee’s concerns and causes of stress.
+In addition, it can result in a better understanding of the employee’s concerns and causes of stress.